thevuong/next15-filterlist/STEPS.md

 ## Improve UX

 The ux is still not good here.
-We are not seeing active tab and not getting feedback on search, and its doing a full page reload.
+We are not seeing active tab and the search is doing a full page reload.

 ### Mark active tab and read promise with use in Tabs.tsx

-- Let's begin by seeing the currently active tab.
+- Let's continue by seeing the currently active tab.
 Add useParams and get active tab.
 Make client component.
 We cannot have this async now, we have to fetch the data outside.
 Put the data outside.
 - But we don't want to get back to blocking our layout.
 Lets remove the await and pass it down to the Tabs as a promise.
 - Then we can read the promise with use() which will resolve it, and the component will suspend the same way allowing us to see the fallback.
 - Now we can see the active tabs and navigate between them.

 ### Add a loading spinner to Search.tsx

-- Progressive enhancement of the base case search with onChange.
-Enable the spinner.
+- Progressive enhancement of the base case search with onChange, add router and searchParams.
+- Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
+- Use pending state to display user while waiting for the navigation to finish, which is the await in the table component.
+- Enable the spinner.
 When this is hydrated by js, we have the onchange and the spinner.
-- Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
-- Use pending state to display user while waiting for the navigation to finish.
 - Using the existing search params because I will be adding more in the next step.
 - Pay attention to the url - startTransition also batches all state updates, or keystrokes, and executes all of them once they are all done.
 Few pushes to the browser history.
 - Add key to form to reset it between tabs